AmyOlex/Chrono/README.md

 ### 3. Method
 We primarily used SUTime to tag relevant temporal data and then wrote our own methods in python to break those tagged phrases out into entities which were linked together as described by Bethard.

 Our implementation uses a class called t6Entity which stores all of the information for each entity and is able to print it in the correct format.
 It also allows t6Entities to be compared by their location in the text and type of entity to ensure we do not generate duplicates.
+There are 29 types of entities with 5 parent types described by Bethard.
+These entities may be linked by id thus allowing them to work together to form a complete understanding of the temporal concept in the text.

 Kuzey et al identified four types of expressions that need to be parsed[<sup>7</sup>](#references):
 > 1. _Explicit temporal expressions_ denote a precise time point or period...